About Us

 Timothy and Tannis Roberts

-Timothy and Tannis Roberts live in Calgary, Canada where they raise their two daughters and manage Echobox.
+Timothy and Tannis Roberts live in Calgary, Canada where they raise two daughters and manage Echobox.
 Music, travel and food are often priorities in their lives as they always enjoy meeting new people and exploring new places.
-Their scruffy dog Higgins and two cats Frobisher and Wembley keep them busy at home.
-Tim is an artist who enjoys playing guitar and watching his favorite hockey team struggle, while Tannis (a book-lover through and through) is often hunting down the next mouthwatering recipe to bubble up!
-Both feel incredibly fortunate to be running Echobox and greatly appreciate this opportunity to do their part for people everywhere.
+Tim is an artist and musician who enjoys watching his favorite hockey team struggle and Tannis (a book-lover through and through) loves family genealogy and is always hunting down the next mouthwatering recipe to bubble up!
+Both feel incredibly fortunate to be running Echobox Memory Vault and greatly appreciate this opportunity to do their part for people everywhere.